TheaAviss/PyQAAI/README.md

 ## Installation

 To install PyQAAI, make sure you have Python >=3.10.
-You can install directly via `pip` [package link](https://pypi.org/project/pyqaai/0.1.6/):
+You can install directly via `pip`:

 ```
 pip install pyqaai